massma/teacher-learner-wellbeing/website-src/presentations/module1.md

 pagetitle: "Considering the Whole Self in Teaching and Learning: Mental and Physical Wellbeing in the Classroom"
 ---

-## Session 1: Caring for the Souls of Teachers and Learners
+## Session 1: Mental Wellbeing: Caring for the Souls of Teachers and Learners

 `FACILITATORS' FULL NAME`